BlogCategoriesCompareAbout

 2. Open terminal/command prompt in the custom_nodes folder

-3. Run the clone command: git clone https://github.com/ltdrdata/ComfyUI-Manager.git
+3. Run clone command: git clone https://github.com/ltdrdata/ComfyUI-Manager.git

 4. Restart ComfyUI to activate the manager